Intercity bus service: Canada

 Intercity coach service is the only public transit to reach many urban centres in Canada, and Via Rail services are very sporadic outside the Québec City–Windsor Corridor.
 Coach service is mostly privately owned and operated, and tends to be regionally focused.
 Greyhound Canada, once Canada's biggest intercity carrier, ceased operations in 2021.
-Major operators are listed below.
+FlixBus entered the Canadian market in 2022, and currently offers service in six provinces.
+Other major operators are listed below.